bitcoin-dot-org/Bitcoin.org/_includes/ref_p2p_networking.md

 | **Neither Match Nor Match Ancestor** | Append a 0 to the flag list; append this node's TXID to the hash list. | Append a 0 to the flag list; append this node's hash to the hash list.
 Do not descend into its child nodes.
 | **Match Or Match Ancestor**          | Append a 1 to the flag list; append this node's TXID to the hash list. | Append a 1 to the flag list; process the left child node.
 Then, if the node has a right child, process the right child.
 Do not append a hash to the hash list for this node.

-Any time you descend into a node for the first time, a flag should be appended to the flag list.
+Any time you begin processing a node for the first time, a flag should be appended to the flag list.
 Never put a flag on the list at any other time, except when processing is complete to pad out the flag list to a byte boundary.